 Is There a Professional Society for Nurse Educator Skills?

 The National League for Nursing is the main organization supporting nurse educators.
-This organization offers teaching resources, professional development, grants and public policy initiatives.
-It has 40,000 members and includes 1,200 institutional members from every area of nurse education.
+This organization offers teaching resources, professional development, grants, and also public policy initiatives.
+Additionally, it has 40,000 members and includes 1,200 institutional members from every area of nurse education.